MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 > [!NOTE]
 >
-> We recommend that developers keep URLs under 2083 characters in length, and for Optimized Itinerary API URL requests with many agents and item waypoints, an HTTP POST request should be used instead of HTTP GET request.
+> We recommend that developers keep URLs under 2083 characters in length, and for Optimized Itinerary API URL requests with many agents and item waypoints, an HTTP POST request should be used instead of an HTTP GET request.

 ### Synchronous GET Optimize Itinerary